 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen units provide a range of wall and base unit storage with worktop surface areas.
-Any integrated appliances were not checked or tested and are excluded from our inspection.
+The internal doors comprise modern pressed panel units/glazed pressed panel units with timber door surrounds and skirtings.
+The kitchen was refitted in 2012 and has a good range of wall and base storage units incorporating a ceramic sink with granite work tops.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a stove within the lounge set into a reconstituted stone fireplace.
-There is also a stove within the living room which is, again, set into a reconstituted stone fireplace.
+There is an open fireplace in the study/office set into a brick surround.
+The living room has a modern multi fuel stove with decorative stone feature wall behind.